-I am a qualified BACP registered counsellor with a Postgraduate Diploma in Humanistic Counselling from the University of Brighton.
+I am a qualified counsellor with a Postgraduate Diploma in Humanistic Counselling from the University of Brighton.
 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).

 I have experience of supporting adults facing a wide range of challenges at an NHS Talking Therapies service and two community counselling charities.

 Before becoming a counsellor I worked for many years for the charity sector and taught English as a Second Language, as well as setting up and running a Meetup group for people wanting to get to know others in their local community.